 For those seeking pace and culture, guided hikes, horse riding, golf, or distillery tours offer unique local experiences.
 Tread historic trails with a guide or rangers, cycle quiet roads or forest paths, or enjoy traditional Highland hospitality with a dram at Dalwhinnie or Caorunn distilleries.
 Dive into the region’s heritage at castles, museums, art studios, or the open-air Highland Folk Museum.

-Nature here entices both day-trippers and night sky admirers.
+Nature here entices explorers both day and night.
 Explore tranquil lochs like Loch an Eilein, ideal for walks amidst ancient forest, or experience extraordinary dark-sky stargazing—Cairngorms is part of an International Dark Sky Park, offering glimpses of the Milky Way and, occasionally, the Northern Lights.

 -